ericbulloch/kwmd/tools/msfconsole.md

 To use that module, all I have to do is run `use 0`.
 That will change my console's appearance to let me know the module loaded.
 In this case, the console will display:

 `msf6 auxiliary(scanner/ftp/anonymous) > `

+Searches can be refined and even include version numbers.
+The msfconsole is very robust when it comes to searching for modules.